 At present, RSPCA NSW and AWL NSW are the only programs conducted in accordance with the protocols.
 A link to a list of RSPCA shelters and branches in NSW is available at the RSPCA’s website here.
 A link to a list of AWL NSW branches in NSW is available at AWL’s website here.
 Please note that not all branches accept animals.

-Under the Prohibition Act a greyhound owner is prohibited, except with the written consent of GRNSW, from:
+A greyhound owner is prohibited, except with the written consent of GRNSW, from:

 - retiring a greyhound and keeping it as a pet